Quantum Monte Carlo study of low-dimensional Fermi fluids of dipolar atoms: Introduction

 where the dipole strength $d$ and softening parameter $r_0$ are constants, as shown in Ref.~\onlinecite{Hague2017}.
 For small interatomic separations, the Rydberg levels are shifted by the interaction.
 This shift decreases the excitation of the Rydberg levels by electromagnetic radiation leading to a saturated interaction (a mechanism that is analogous to the Rydberg blockade).
 We also note the use of systems of cold ions~\cite{Blatt2012} and quantum dots~\cite{Barthelemy2013} for quantum simulation.
 Interactions within quantum dot systems are typically local.
 The Coulomb interaction between cold ions is excellent for the study of spin systems, but is too large relative to the quantum simulator energy scales to probe anything away from the strong correlation limit~\cite{Hague2017}.
 The weak to intermediate correlation regime of quantum simulators is largely unexplored.

 This paper presents a continuum QMC study of a homogeneous fluid of dipolar atoms in two dimensions (2D), relevant to dressed Rydberg atoms in pancake traps~\cite{Henderson2009}.
 Ground state energies, parameterized over a large range of interaction strengths are presented for the previously studied bare dipolar interaction~\cite{Comparin2019,Matveeva2012}, as well as softened dipolar interactions relevant to dressed Rydberg atoms.
 These parameterized energy data provide local density approximation (LDA) energy functionals that will allow DFT studies of inhomogeneous systems of dipolar atoms in optical traps.
 We note that a DFT for cold-atoms interacting via Feshbach resonances was developed by Ma \textit{et al.}~\cite{Ma2012}.
 Fermionic quantum simulators with low dimensional geometries and dressed Rydberg atoms in 2D materials such as graphene and hexagonal boron nitride were studied by Hague and MacCormick~\cite{Hague2017}.
 The QMC calculations are also directly applicable to the changes of state that occur in cold atom traps containing dressed Rydberg atoms between dilute and dense limits; using fluid results we can explore the stability of itinerant ferromagnetism.
 The parameter space from Ref.~\onlinecite{Comparin2019} is extended in the bare dipolar case and the same analysis is completed with a softening parameter.
+Explorations of itinerant ferromagnetism have been performed for a number of different 2D homogeneous systems with short-range interactions as seen in Refs.~\onlinecite{Parish2013,Bombin2019,Pilati2021}.

 This paper is organized as follows.
 In Sec.~\ref{sec:dft} we outline how our results can be used in DFT studies of inhomogeneous fermionic dipolar atomic fluids.
 In Sec.~\ref{sec:qmc} details of our QMC approaches are provided.
 In Sec.~\ref{sec:softened_dipoles} results for softened interactions [Eq.\ (\ref{eq:dipole_dipole_interaction})] appropriate for dressed Rydberg atoms of $^{43}$Ca are presented.
 In Sec.~\ref{sec:bare} results for the bare dipolar interaction ($r_0=0$) are presented and compared to existing data.
 We summarize and conclude in Sec.~\ref{sec:conclusions}.